BrianSemiglia/Cycle.swift/README.md

   func driversFrom(seed: Frame) -> Drivers

   /*
-    Returns a stream of Model created by rendering the incoming stream of effects to drivers and then capturing and transforming their events into the Model type.
+    Returns a stream of Model created by rendering the incoming stream of frames to drivers and then capturing and transforming their events into the Model type.
 See example for intended implementation.
   */
   func effectsOfEventsCapturedAfterRendering(
     incoming: Observable<Frame>,